 personally receive these practices so that you can then utilize them from a place of experience with clients

-The total hours of training (50 hours) include one 5-day module (36 hours), a minimum of 12 hours of home studies and practice, and one 2-hour web group consult.
+The total hours of training (50 hours) include one 5-day module, a minimum of 12 hours of home studies and practice, and three 2.5-hour web group consults.

 It is also highly recommended that during this time of study students also receive a minimum of five facilitated therapeutic sessions from a professional that specializes in the field of trauma therapy.